rust-basel/fullstack-rust-workshop/src/12-backend_unique_lists.md

 }
 ```

-The last thing, that is needed, is to put the `create_shopping_list` into our `Router`.
+The last thing remaining is to put the `create_shopping_list` into our `Router`.
 You know the drill!
 Add it to the router with a `/list` route - fetched via a `GET`.

 ```rust
 .route("/list", get(create_shopping_list))
 ```

-Your are getting somewhere! :).
+We are getting somewhere! :).
 Let's hop on to change the `frontend` also, to get/post and delete with the new routes, we just created.